This post may contain affiliate links. Please read my disclosure policy for details.

 Instructions

-• Dice the salmon and add it to the marinade (Note 3).
-Let it marinate for at least 30 minutes.
+• Dice the salmon into bite-sized pieces and add them to the marinade (Note 3).
+Let the salmon marinate for at least 30 minutes.

-• Drain the marinade sauce from the salmon.
-On medium-high heat, add cooking oil and cook the salmon for 5 minutes or until cooked.
+• Cook the salmon – After marinating, drain the marinade from the salmon but don't throw it away, keep the marinade.
+Heat the cooking oil in a pan over medium-high heat.
+Add the salmon and cook for 5 minutes, or until fully cooked.
 Remove the salmon from the pan.

-• In the same pan, pour the marinade and heat it on medium-high heat for 2-3 min or until the sauce has thickened.
+• In the same pan, pour the reserved marinade and heat over medium-high heat for 2-3 minutes, or until the sauce has thickened.

-• In a bowl, add rice, salmon and avocado.
-Pour the sauce over the salmon then sprinkle seaweed, and sesame seeds and garnish with some green onion.
+• Assemble the bowl – In a bowl, add a serving of rice, top with the cooked salmon and sliced avocado.
+Pour the thickened teriyaki sauce over the salmon.

-1. soy sauce: make sure not to use dark soy sauce, this will make your teriyaki sauce way too salty.
+1. Soy sauce: Be sure to use regular soy sauce, not dark soy sauce, as the latter can make the sauce too salty.

 Video